Ablahad Afraim Sawa

 Ablahad Afraim Sawa (أبلحد أفرام ساوا) is an Iraqi Assyrian politician and former member of the National Assembly of Iraq.
-He was elected as part of the Democratic Alliance of Kurdistan, which had helped his political party, the Chaldean Democratic Party to begin operation.
+He was elected as part of the Democratic Alliance of Kurdistan, which had helped his political party, the Chaldean Democratic Union Party to begin operation.

 As the founder and the face of the CDP, he was elected to the Iraqi parliament in the January 2005 and December 2005 elections.

 Early life

 Sawa was born in 1948 in the Mar Yaqoub village in the Duhok Governorate, and was a writer before he began his political career.

 Career

-On the eve of the US invasion of Iraq, Sawa founded the Chaldean Democratic Party with the help of the Kurdistan Democratic Party and Chaldean National Congress.
+On the eve of the US invasion of Iraq, Sawa founded the Chaldean Democratic Union Party with the help of the Kurdistan Democratic Party and Chaldean National Congress.

 Sawa has previously commented on the restrictions that minority political parties faced in Iraq after the invasion, stating that they were given very few resources and even had to withdraw from elections at a point because of a lack of funding.
 Additionally, Sawa has previously contested Kurdish influence on Assyrian politics in Iraq, despite him winning a seat through the Kurdish bloc, claiming that the micro-minority status of Assyrians in Iraq made him feel like a second class citizen in the country.
 His comments were published through various WikiLeaks articles in the mid to late 2000s, and he would continue to comment against outside electoral interference in Assyrian politics in Iraq.

 Sawa has also expressed skepticism over proposals for Assyrian autonomy in Iraq, arguing that without a heavily protected border, Assyrians could be left open to violent Islamic extremism.
 His party has rarely worked with other Assyrian political parties outside though who espouse a sectarian Chaldean identity, and in 2012, he wrote an accusatory letter addressed to Yonadam Kanna and the Assyrian Democratic Movement.